comics-asiis/ToxicPeptidePrediction/README.md

 ## Data
 The training dataset and independent test dataset, which were used in the development stage of ToxTeller, are provided in the folder _data_.

-The independent test set consists of 100 toxic and 100 non-toxic peptide sequences, where all the 200 sequences share at most 40% similarity with each other and with the training dataset.
+The independent test set consists of 100 toxic and 100 non-toxic peptide sequences, where all the 200 sequences share at most 40% similarity with each other (by CD-HIT) and with the training dataset (by CD-HIT-2D).

-The training dataset, despite sharing at most 40% similarity with the independent test dataset, has at most 90% similarity for all the sequences in itself.
+The training dataset, despite sharing at most 40% similarity with the independent test dataset, has at most 90% similarity for all the sequences in itself (by CD-HIT).

 Note that the trained models (pickle files in _program_resource_), also used in ToxTeller webserver, are trained on the whole collected dataset keeping at most 90% sequence similarity.